-Grants from various Government departments for which the Council is the accountable body, for example Youth Opportunities Fund and Youth Grant were also included.
+- 4.2.1 The review included all grants awarded to VCOs, including funding from various Government departments for which the Council is the accountable body.
 There was an initial query whether some larger Arts organisations which employ staff should be included.
 It was agreed that even though their legal status may be a Company Limited by Guarantee, the fact that they receive grants and have close links with VCOs meant they should be included in the review.

 - 4.2.2 The review did not include:

 - contracts to VCOs

 - grants or bursaries awarded to individuals

 - in-kind support provided by the Council, for example Officer time, reduced cost for venue hire, use of vacant market stalls.